picandocodigo/List-Category-Posts/readme.txt

 * Adds pagination parameter to the options page.
 * Changes the loop in the default template.
 * Fixes 'morelink_class not working with templates' in the default template.
+* Adds link to post wrapper for the post date.
+If you have a chance, please thank [bibz](https://github.com/bibz) who is doing awesome Pull Requests to this plugin and occasionally helping out on the support forums here too :)

 = 0.64 =